hl7au/au-fhir-base/input/pagecontent/terminology.md

 ### Code Systems

-See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of codes system names used in FHIR.
+See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of code system names used in FHIR.
 Most code systems used in this guide are defined in the base FHIR specification.

-The following code systems are used in the above value sets.
+The following code systems are used in the value sets listed above.
+The "Available from" column indicates where the code system can be accessed, and the "Publisher" column specifies the organisation responsible for maintaining it.

 |CodeSystem|ValueSet where used|Available from|Publisher|
 |---|---|---|---|